K-12 Funding – Indigenous Education

 Issued September 1, 2002.
 Revised and in effect September 1, 2010

-The Ministry of Education provides enhanced funding to school age students of Indigenous ancestry.
+The Ministry of Education and Child Care provides enhanced funding to school age students of Indigenous ancestry.
 Enhanced funding provides culturally-appropriate educational programs and services to support the success of Indigenous students.

 Rationale or purpose of policy